NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - File: `3-show_your_bash_pid_made_easy`

 ## 4. To infinity and beyond
-Write a Bash script that displays To infinity and beyond indefinitely.
+Write a Bash script that displays `To infinity and beyond indefinitely`.

 Requirements:
 - In between each iteration of the loop, add a `sleep 2`